About Us

 Kay CorkeTheatre and Events Organiser

-A sub group was formed in 2016 to organise theatre trips and visits to sites chosen by members.
-These trips have become a key part of our activities.
+A sub group was formed in 2016 to organise theatre trips.
+These trips have become a key part of our activities and are always over subscribed

 Having friends to share new experiences with is a joy that I thought was in my past.
 There is always something new to try!